jkfran/jkfran.com/_posts/2022-03-16-big-o-notation-python.md

 ## Conclusion

 The Big-O notation is the standard metric used to measure the complexity of an algorithm.
-Keeping your code as performant as possible may seem like an obvious concern, but I'm sure almost every developer has created double or triple nested loops at least once because 'it just works.
+Keeping your code as performant as possible may seem like an obvious concern, but I'm sure almost every developer has created double or triple nested loops at least once because 'it just works'.
 Big O notation is essential in expressing and thinking about complexity.